Centre Marchiset

 #ABOUT

-For this fictional branding project, I created a visual identity for the Centre Marchiset, a photography museum.
-Having studied the Centre Pompidou's branding, I created a bespoke graphic universe for the museum, comprising a monochrome logo, typographic charter and grid system.
-My goal was to ensure strong visual consistency while enabling anyone creating materials for the centre to do so in a simple and clear way.
-To reinforce this consistency, I developed a comprehensive style guide.
-This document brings together all the graphic rules, including the use of the logo and its 'Exposure Prism' symbol, the typographic hierarchy using the Gotham and Work Sans fonts, the 10-column grid system and the integration of specific graphic elements, such as the 'Strip Frame Rectangle' and 'Cutted Gotham'.
-The guide also specifies the photographic approach and its key role in the museum's communication.
-Finally, I applied these principles to various practical applications, such as posters, leaflets, the website and other visual media.
-These demonstrate how the charter can be used creatively while respecting the established rules.
-The result is professional, structured branding that highlights the museum and its identity, ensuring a harmonious visual experience regardless of the medium.
+For this fictional branding project, Paul Marchiset created the visual identity of the Centre Marchiset, a photography museum.
+Drawing on a study of the Centre Pompidou's branding, I built a bespoke graphic universe as a brand designer: a monochrome logo, a typographic charter and a grid system.
+The goal was strong visual consistency that anyone producing materials for the centre could apply simply and clearly.
+To reinforce that consistency I developed a comprehensive style guide gathering every graphic rule — the logo and its "Exposure Prism" symbol, the typographic hierarchy built on Gotham and Work Sans, the 10-column grid, and signature elements such as the "Strip Frame Rectangle" and "Cutted Gotham."
+The guide also defines the photographic approach and its central role in the museum's communication.
+Finally, I applied these principles across practical media — posters, leaflets, the website and more — showing how the charter can be used creatively while respecting its rules.
+The result is professional, structured branding that elevates the museum's identity and ensures a harmonious visual experience across every medium.

 example of a black flyer created for an exhibition